MalekZagoub/Introduction-to-Signal-Processing-From-Analog-to-Digital-Conversion/README.md

 6. Update the Wi-Fi and Blynk credentials in the code.
 7. Run the system and monitor real-time data on the Blynk app.

-## Project Structure
-- `main.ino`: The primary Arduino code for the project.
-- `README.md`: This documentation file.
-- `Images/`: Contains images of the system setup and app interface.

-## Contributing
-Contributions are welcome!
-Please feel free to fork this repository and submit pull requests with your improvements.

-## License
-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.